Atomic Chess

 Before...

-... and after Nxc7
+...and after Nxc7

 The game can be won either by exploding the enemy king, or by checkmating him (see below for checkmate definition), or by opponent resignation.
 There are draws: by agreement, three-fold repetition, 50-move rule, and stalemate (stalemate is when the player to move has no legal move).

 Any move that causes the explosion of one's own king is illegal.
 In particular, kings cannot capture because they would explode in the process.
-In contrast to standard chess, the two kings can stay on neighboring squares.
+In contrast to standard chess, the two kings can stay on neighbouring squares.

 Check is defined as in standard chess, with one exception: if the two kings are on adjacent squares, neither king is considered to be in check, even if threatened by another piece (as the capture of one king would cause the explosion of the other).
 Moves which would open the king to check, or leave it in check, are normally forbidden - but this restriction does not apply if the executed move causes the explosion of the opponent's king.
 King explosion takes precedence over check.